 But it was the sur-reality of borzoi love that did me in; a dog breed that can mimic human emotions of love yet ready to hunt savagely in a heart-beat!
 A dog with a beauty so breathtaking you do not believe your own eyes!
 You become ruined for another breed.
 If you cannot have another borzoi, why have a dog at all?

 He is nowhere to be found except in my visions, and then he is everywhere.
 His toys and dog beds still litter the floors, his kibble holder remains, as do his leash and collar.
-When I walk into a room, I expect to see you there, and in a way I do, in a surreal vision of memory that cannot let go.
+When I walk into a room, I expect to see him there, and in a way I do, in a surreal vision of memory that cannot let go.
 My Tre: if only we could have been together just a bit longer; if you could have made it to ten years.
 I feel cheated that you left too soon……but whenever it would have been, it never would have been long enough.

 Your Beloved littermate, Magnus, left in August, to great shock and grief.
 I should be grateful for the extra months of time.
 But now, I am left to grieve in the deepest darkest days of winter, as I go through the motions of being a good dog Mom to Jelly.
 She has a way of keeping my focus on her, like that is her job now.
 Her great depth and breadth of beauty, so unlike yours, distracts me.
 It’s like, why did I never notice it before?
 It was because yours was like a light that blinds all others, and all I could see was you.